Mirror Symmetry for Truncated Cluster Varieties: Symplectic geometry background

-The torus corresponds in the decomposition of Equation~\eqref{eq:bondal-lag} to the zero cone in $\Sigma,$ while the cylinder corresponds to the cone $\RR\langle e_1\rangle.$ \end{example} As mentioned in Remark \ref{rem:stackiness}, in the case of a cluster seed whose inner-product $\overline{\sigma}$ is skew-symmetric but whose associated form $\epsilon$ is only skew-symmetrizable ({\em i.e.}, when not all the integers $d_i$ are equal to 1), we need to scale some of the generators of rays in $\Sigma,$ making $\oX_\Sigma$ into a toric stack.
+As mentioned in Remark \ref{rem:stackiness}, in the case of a cluster seed whose inner-product $\overline{\sigma}$ is skew-symmetric but whose associated form $\epsilon$ is only skew-symmetrizable (i.e., when not all the integers~$d_i$ are equal to 1), we need to scale some of the generators of rays in $\Sigma$, making $\oX_\Sigma$ into a~toric stack.
 In this case, we need to make a slight modification of the above definition.
-For $\sigma$ a cone in $\Sigma$, write $\sigma_\ZZ:=\sigma\cap N$ for the sublattice defined by $\sigma$, and note that the tori $\overline{\sigma}^\perp$ are the Pontrjagin duals of the quotient lattices $N/\sigma_\ZZ$:
+For $\sigma$ a~cone in $\Sigma$, write $\sigma_\ZZ:=\sigma\cap N$ for the sublattice defined by $\sigma$, and note that the tori $\overline{\sigma}^\perp$ are the Pontrjagin duals of the quotient lattices $N/\sigma_\ZZ$:

 Suppose now that $\Sigma$ is a stacky fan, so that the rays in $\Sigma$ are equipped with not necessarily primitive generators.
-If $\sigma$ is a cone on rays equipped with not necessarily primitive generators $\beta_1,\ldots,\beta_k,$ write $\sigma_\ZZ$ for the sublattice $\langle \beta_1,\ldots,\beta_k\rangle\subset N.$ In analogy with Equation~\eqref{eq:sigmaperp}, we define a not necessarily connected torus $G_\sigma$ as the Pontrjagin dual
+If $\sigma$ is a cone on rays equipped with not necessarily primitive generators $\beta_1,\dots,\beta_k$, write $\sigma_\ZZ$ for the sublattice $\langle \beta_1,\dots,\beta_k\rangle\subset N$.
+In analogy with equation~\eqref{eq:sigmaperp}, we~define a not necessarily connected torus $G_\sigma$ as the Pontrjagin dual

-The group $\pi_0(G_\sigma)$ of connected components of $G_\sigma$ takes into account the isotropy along the toric stratum corresponding to cone $\sigma.$ The definition of the Lagrangian in the stacky case proceeds precisely in analogy to Definition~\ref{defn:bondal-lag}: \begin{definition} Let $\Sigma$ be a stacky fan of cones $\sigma,$ and define the groups $G_\sigma$ as above.
+The group $\pi_0(G_\sigma)$ of connected components of $G_\sigma$ takes into account the isotropy along the toric stratum corresponding to cone $\sigma$.
+The definition of the Lagrangian in the stacky case proceeds precisely in analogy to Definition~\ref{defn:bondal-lag}: \begin{Definition} Let $\Sigma$ be a stacky fan of cones $\sigma$, and define the groups $G_\sigma$ as above.
 Then the {\em stacky Bondal Lagrangian} is defined as

-\end{definition}
+\end{Definition}

+The motivation for studying the Lagrangian $\LL_\Sigma$ was the following result, studied by Bondal and FLTZ and eventually proved in full generality by Kuwagaki (later reproved in many cases in \cite{Zhou-ccc}): \begin{Theorem}[\cite{Ku}] There is an equivalence of dg categories $\Sh^w_{-\LL_\Sigma}(M_{S^1})\cong\Coh\big(\oX_\Sigma\big)$ between the category of wrapped constructible sheaves on the torus $M_{S^1}$ with singular support in $-\LL_\Sigma$ and the category of coherent sheaves on the toric stack~$\oX_\Sigma$. \end{Theorem}